lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

 A table's "schema" refers to the column names, units, and descriptions of the tabulated data.
 Links to full or curated versions of the table schema (curated meaning limited to columns that will be of most use to most DP0 delegates) are provided in the tables below.

+**Principal Columns:**
+For convenience, Rubin staff have identified the principal columns which are most likely to be useful.
+These principal columns will be pre-selected in the Table View of the RSP's Portal Aspect.
+The table schema below also identify the principal columns.

 **TAP Catalogs**:
 The five TAP-accessible catalogs in the table below are generated from coadded images and are available via both the Portal and Notebook Aspects.
 For all Portal-accessible TAP catalogs, one way to view and interact with the schema is by using the Portal's "table view" in the TAP service for single-table queries, as described in the :ref:`Data-Access-Analysis-Tools-Portal-Intro`.